 The evolution of car engines runs parallel with the development of car models and designs.
 Simply put, it has quite a bit of history, too.
 Modern car engines are complicated and designed to meet various customers’ needs.

 A few people prefer more power, while others focus only on fuel efficiency.
 To satisfy the needs of every customer, car manufacturers have devised several different car engine types over the decades.
 Today, we will explain each type of car engine available in the market.

-Internal Combustion engine
+Internal Combustion Engine

-Based on number of strokes
+Based on the Number of Strokes

-Trabant using two-stroke engine
+Trabant uses a two-stroke engine

 14. Reciprocating Engine

-The main component of a reciprocating engine is a piston which is used to convert pressure into rotating motion.
-There may be one or more pistons in an engine.
-Each piston is placed inside a cylinder, into which a pressurized gas is injected, and heated inside the cylinder by ignition of a fuel air mixture.
-So the piston starts reciprocating motion (to and fro motion).
-This reciprocating motion is converted into rotary motion by use of a crank shaft.
+The main component of a reciprocating engine is a piston, which converts pressure into a rotating motion.
+There may be one or more pistons in an engine, each located inside a cylinder.
+When pressurized gas is injected and heated inside the cylinder, the piston(s) initiate reciprocating or to and fro motion.
+This motion is converted into rotary motion with the help of a crankshaft.

 13. Wankel Engine